Workshop Supplies, Equipment, and Materials

 2. Recommendations for Vernier Software & Technology for chemistry and physics workshops

 Buy these at Lowe’s or Home Depot, and have them delivered to the workshop site.
 I suggest that you order 6 for each teacher (ask them to cut each 4’ x 8’ sheet into six 24” x 32” student whiteboards: about $15 per sheet).
+Recently discovered, you can buy pre-cut whiteboards (chalkboard on back) at Lowe’s for approximately $6 each.
 For suggested maintenance, download the fact sheet on whiteboards.

 4. Constant Motion Vehicle